9 Natural Sunburn Remedies That are Probably Already in Your House

 7. Baking Soda

-Also called bicarbonate of soda, this oft-used baking ingredient is also a sunburn relief.
+Also called bicarbonate of soda, this baking ingredient is also a sunburn reliever.
 It soothes inflammation and helps reduce itchiness.

 Baking soda also helps regulate the skin’s pH, which may have gone out of whack after acquiring a sunburn.
 It helps relieve the pain, as well as prevent skin cells from mutating into cancer cells.